 - Due to low ridership, BART will be shortening its hours of operation.
 Starting Monday, March 23, BART will provide service Monday-Friday from 5am-9pm (currently service is 5am-midnight).
 Current weekday train frequency will remain.

 - El Dorado County announces first COVID-19 case.

-- NBC News employee, 61, dies after testing positive for coronavirus.
+- NBC News employee, 61, dies after testing positive for CCP virus.

-- First coronavirus-related death confirmed in Contra Costa County.
+- First CCP virus-related death confirmed in Contra Costa County.
 The resident was in their 70s.

 - Alameda County released 300 prisoners, most of whom had sentences of 45 days or less, due to concerns of COVID-19 spreading in prisons.
 County Public Defender Brenden Woods called for the release, and he hopes to see more releases and delays of cases.
 Inmates kept in close quarters can be at risk, he said in a press release.